-Experimental 1H nutation spectra of natural-abundance glycine measured at a proton resonance frequency of 500 MHz using a Bruker 1.9 mm MAS probe are shown in Fig. 4 for MAS frequencies of 30 kHz (Fig. 4a) and 15 kHz (Fig. 4b).
-As was observed in the simulated nutation spectra (s.
-Fig. 3), sidebands at $0 \pm m \cdot \nu_r$ due to rf phase modulations are visible in the experimental spectra.
-Moreover, sidebands at $\nu{1,nom} \pm m \cdot \nu_r$ are visible that replicate the shape of the main nutation profile at 100 kHz.
-At lower MAS frequency, these sidebands increase in intensity whereas those at multiples of the rotor frequency are
+Experimental H nutation spectra of natural-abundance glycine measured at a proton resonance frequency of 500 MHz, using a Bruker 1.9 mm MAS probe, are shown in Fig. 4 for MAS frequencies of 30 kHz (Fig. 4a) and 15 kHz (Fig. 4b).
+As was observed in the simulated nutation spectra (see Fig. 3), sidebands at $0 \pm m \cdot v_r$ due to rf phase modulations are visible in the experimental spectra.
+Moreover, sidebands at $v{1,\text{nom}} \pm m \cdot v_r$ are visible that replicate the shape of the main nutation profile at 100 kHz.
+At a lower MAS frequency, these sidebands increase in intensity, whereas those at multiples of the rotor frequency are attenuated.

-- 290 100 kHz.
-At lower MAS frequency, these sidebands increase in intensity whereas those at multiples of the rotor frequency are attenuated.
 In the simulated spectra shown in Fig. 3, the sidebands at 115 and 130 kHz were significantly weaker and did not have the same shape as the overall nutation profile.
-As is shown in Fig. S2 in the Supplementary Information, no such sidebands are observed in experimental nutation spectra of natural-abundance adamantane (see Fig. S2a in the SI) indicating that they arise from the MAS modulation of anisotropic interactions.
-This is confirmed by the simulated nutation spectra obtained for a - dipolar coupled two-spin system (see Fig. S2b in the SI), where strong side bands at $\nu_1 \pm \nu_r$ are obtained that nicely replicate the shape of the main nutation profile for all four cases C1-C4.
+As is shown in Fig. S2, no such sidebands are observed in the experimental nutation spectra of natural-abundance adamantane (see Fig. S2a), indicating that they arise from the MAS modulation of anisotropic interactions.
+This is confirmed by the simulated nutation spectra obtained for a dipolar-coupled two-spin system (see Fig. S2b), where strong sidebands at $v_1 \pm v_r$ are obtained that nicely replicate the shape of the main nutation profile for all four cases (C1-C4).